 - Google+ profiles that match the name of a person you’re searching for

-Apart from the Google+ profiles that may appear, all of the predictions that are shown in the drop-down list have been typed before by Google users or appear on the web.
+Apart from the Google+ profiles that may appear, all of the predictions shown in the drop-down list have been typed before by Google users or appear on the web.

 For certain searches, Google will show separate predictions for just the last few words.

-Autocomplete predictions are automatically generated by an algorithm without any human involvement, based on a number of objective factors, including how often past users have searched for a term.
+Autocomplete predictions are automatically generated by an algorithm without any human involvement.
+The algorithm is based on a number of objective factors, including how often others have searched for a word.

 Report offensive predictions